scivision/fortran-pathlib/README.md

 Please see the [API docs](./API.md) for extensive list of functions/subroutines.

-Use any one of these methods to build Ffilesystem (CMake is recommended):
+Use any one of these methods to build Ffilesystem:

 CMake: